co-cart/co-cart/NEXT_CHANGELOG.md

 - New settings page:
   - Set the front-end site URL for product permalinks for the Products API.
   - Set a Salt Key to secure specific features from outside tampering.
 If salt key is already set in `wp-config.php` then that will take priority.
+  - Disable WordPress Access if enabled.
+Users who are not administrators cannot access the WordPress site and are redirected to "Front-end site URL" instead.
   - Set default configurations for the default behaviour when accessing the products API.

 <p align="center"><img src="https://raw.githubusercontent.com/co-cart/co-cart/dev/docs/images/cocart-settings.png" alt="CoCart Plugin Settings" /></p>